THE MEGA GUIDE: CHINA E-COMMERCE AND DIGITAL MARKETING, Q3 2021

 In this report ChoZan team monitors latest insights in Q3 of 2021 to help companies identify new opportunities and act on it for the following industries:

-Our founder Ashley Galina Dudarenok has also interviewed more than 50 China experts to get their take on the recent developments in the Chinese economy, consumer landscape, digital marketing and ecommerce space.
+Our founder Ashley Dudarenok has also interviewed more than 50 China experts to get their take on the recent developments in the Chinese economy, consumer landscape, digital marketing and ecommerce space.

 Download ChoZan’s Mega Guide: China E-commerce and Digital Marketing Q3 2021 to get not only insights and trends, but also your marketing calendar.
 Or contact the ChoZan team to get answers for your China marketing strategy planning.

 - China’s e-commerce market is projected to reach USD 1,260,359 in revenue during 2021, this would put them way over other major players such as the US and Japan.